Breastfeeding the premature baby: Part 2

 Premature babies cannot start going to the breast until 34 weeks gestation?

-Oh, yes, I forgot.
+Oh, yes, we forgot.
 Premature babies “need” “fortified” breastmilk, so we cannot have the mothers breastfeed.
 “High tech” wins over “low tech” again.
 But do babies all need “fortified” breastmilk?
 More about this in Part 3.

 But where does such an idea come from that a baby must be at least 34 weeks gestation before he can breastfeed?
 It is thought that bottle fed babies started on bottles before about 34 weeks gestation will have apneas (breathing stopped) and bradycardias (slow heart rate) as a result of bottle feeding.
 And we all know that bottle feeding is just like breastfeeding, breastfeeding using a softer bottle.
 NOT.
+No, the bottle is not just like breastfeeding, but we seem to believe it is.
+Thus, if babies younger than 34 weeks gestation have apneas and bradycardias while drinking from a bottle, they would likely have them while drinking from the breast.
+NOT true.

 It is generally said in lactation consultant “circles” that babies do or do not transfer milk well.
-So, for example, “The baby is not gaining weight well because he is not transferring well.”
+So, for example, “The baby is not gaining weight well because he is not transferring milk well.”
 Well, in fact, babies don’t transfer milk.
 Mothers transfer milk.

 Video 1.The mother in this video is using breast compression to increase the flow of milk to the baby who is only a few days old.

-So, premature babies in North America cannot start breastfeeding until 34 weeks gestation, while premature babies in Scandinavia can start at 27 weeks gestation.
+So, premature babies in North America cannot start breastfeeding until 34 weeks gestation, while at least some premature babies in Scandinavia can start at 27 weeks gestation.
 That makes no sense at all.
 And it is “obvious”, also, that feeding at the breast should not be “too long”, thus tiring the baby out.

-Another obvious, but incorrect conclusion is that babies need to be fed or supplemented by bottle, as everyone seems to believe that the bottle is less tiring.
+Another obvious, but incorrect conclusion, is that babies need to be fed or supplemented by bottle, as everyone seems to believe that the bottle is less tiring.
 But that is believed only because we are used to the bottle.
 Supplementation can be done at the breast with a lactation aid which is the best way, but also by open cup.

 Video 2.
 Using a lactation aid to supplement a baby.
 Note that the baby falls asleep when the flow of milk slows but wakes up and sucks vigorously when the flow of milk, given by lactation aid at the breast, increases.
 The baby was not tired and fell asleep; the flow of milk was slow and the baby fell asleep because the flow of milk was slow.
 When the flow increased, the baby woke up.